matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 method, then the verification should be cancelled with a `code` of `m.unexpected_message`.

-An `m.key.verification.start` message can also be sent independently of any request, specifying the verification method to use.
+When verifying using to-device messages, an `m.key.verification.start` message can also be sent independently of any request, specifying the verification method to use.
 This behaviour is deprecated, and new clients should not begin verifications in this way.
 However, clients should handle such verifications started by other clients.